 Work on the project was originally planned for last year but was pushed back to future-proof the design against the potential introduction of new security requirements for domestic airports in New Zealand.

 The bigger, better and altogether lovelier KKE will have automated check-in, roomier departure and arrival areas, and a separate luggage collection area.
 Hoorah, kapai and applause all round, please!

 During construction the check-in and departures area will be moved into space currently used by the Bay of Islands Aero Club.
 Work on converting this area will start shortly and will be complete by the end of March.

 We expect to notify in April the winning tender for the construction project.

 Passengers using the temporary departure and arrival facilities are likely to experience some disruption and we apologise for this in advance.
-We are holding a public meeting at the RSA in Kaikohe at 5pm on 5 March and at the Turner Centre in Kerikeri at 5pm on Tuesday 6 March to brief these communities about what travellers can expect during construction, and about what the finished terminal will look like.
+We are holding public meetings around the district (see local press, the Far North Holdings Facebook page and local social media community groups for details) to brief these communities about what travellers can expect during construction, and about what the finished terminal will look like.